-Column 1 Column 2 GHS hazard Column 3
+Column 1 Column 2 Column 3

-Item class GHS hazard category
+Item GHS hazard class GHS hazard category

-1 Acute toxicity- Category 1
+1 Acute toxicity- oral Category 1

-oral Category 2
+Category 2

 Category 3

 Category 4

-2 Acute toxicity- dermal Category 1
+2 Acute toxicity-dermal Category 1

 Category 2

 Category 3

 Category 4

 Column 1 Column 2 Column 3

 Item GHS hazard class GHS hazard category

 3 Acute toxicity- Category 1

 inhalation Category 2

 Category 3

 Category 4

 4 Respiratory sensitiser Category 1

 5 Skin sensitiser Category 1

 6 Mutagenicity Category 1A

 Category 1B

 Category 2

 7 Carcinogenicity Category 1A

 Category 1B

 Category 2

-8 Toxic to Category 1A
+8 Toxic to reproduction Category 1A

-reproduction Category 1B
+Category 1B

 Category 2

 Additional category for effects on or via lactation

 9 Target organ Category 1

-Ċ toxicity-single exposure Category 2
+toxicity-single exposure Category 2

-r · · · · Category 3
+onposure Category 3

 10 Target organ Category 1

 toxicity-repeat exposure Category 2

 11 Aspiration hazards Category 1

 12 Skin corrosion or Category 1A

 irritation Category 1B

 Category 1C

 Category 2

-Column 1 Column 2 Column 3 τ.
-GHS hazard Item class GHS hazard category 13 Serious eye Category 1 damage or eye irritation Category 2A eneric names us gredients ed to disclose identity of (/ 1 oplies if an ingredient of a hazardous t be disclosed under clause 2.
-(2) The ingredien t: (a) may be a disclosed by its generic name if: (i) the ingredient causes the correct classification of the hazardous chemical to include a hazard class and hazard category referred to in table 8.2; and (ii) the ingredient does not cause the correct classification of the hazardous chemical to include any other hazard class and hazard category in table 8.1; and identity of the ingredient is nmercially confidential; and C exposure standard for the ingredient not been established; or · · · · ther case-must be disclosed by its lidentity.
+Column 1 Column 2 GHS hazard Column 3

+Item class GHS hazard category

+13 Serious eye Category 1

+damage or eye irritation Category 2A

+3 Generic names used to disclose identity of ingredients

+- (1) This clause applies if an ingredient of a hazardous chemical must be disclosed under clause 2. - (2) The ingredient: - (a) may be disclosed by its generic name if: - (i) the ingredient causes the correct classification of the hazardous chemical to include a hazard class and hazard category referred to in table 8.2; and - (ii) the ingredient does not cause the correct classification of the hazardous chemical to include any other hazard class and hazard category in table 8.1; and - (iii) the identity of the ingredient is commercially confidential; and - (iv) an exposure standard for the ingredient has not been established; or - (b) in any other case-must be disclosed by its chemical identity.